-- The procedures require experience of working as much as possible under sterile conditions. - Laboratory organisation should follow the guidelines given by relevant authorities like EN ISO 24276 (General requirements and definitions). - Exposure of the work surface to UV-radiation for a period of time may be a helpful complementary way to decontaminate the bench area. - Air conditioning shall be stopped before starting the manipulation.
-Windows shall be closed to avoid air movements in the room. - The work surface is decontaminated by using e.g. HCl 0.1N or 10 % sodium hypochlorite solution (bleach with 3% of active chlorine) before starting.
+- The procedures requires an experienced staff. - Laboratory organisation should follow the guidelines given by relevant authorities like EN ISO 24276 (General requirements and definitions). - Exposure of the work surface to UV-radiation for a period of time may be a helpful complementary way to decontaminate the bench area. - Air conditioning shall be stopped before starting the manipulation.
+Windows shall be closed to avoid air movements in the room. - The work surface is decontaminated by using e.g. HCl 0.1N or 10 % sodium hypochlorite solution (bleach with 3% of active chlorine) before to starting.
 Eventually this step can be followed by a cleaning of the surface with denatured ethanol (allows a more rapid drying). - All handling of reagents and controls shall conform to ISO 9001:2000 or ISO 17025 standards or equivalent. - PCR reagents shall be stored and handled in a separate freezer and in equipment where no nucleic acids (with exception of PCR primers or probes) or DNA degrading or modifying enzymes have been handled previously.
-All handling of PCR reagents and controls require dedicated equipment - especially pipettes. - Equipment involved in the analysis must be cleaned prior to use for instance with DNA Erase or an equivalent treatment to remove any residual DNA.
+All handling of PCR reagents and controls requires dedicated equipment - especially pipettes. - All the equipment used must be cleaned prior to use for instance with DNA Erase or an equivalent treatment to remove any residual DNA (e.g. pipettes, robot, balances,...).
 All material used (e.g. vials, containers, pipette tips, etc.) must be suitable for PCR and molecular biology applications.
-They must be DNase-free, DNA-free, sterile and shall not absorb proteins or DNA. - In order to avoid contamination, filter pipette tips protected against aerosols shall be used. - Use only powder-free gloves and change them frequently. - All handling steps on reagents used for PCR unless specified otherwise will preferably be carried out at 0 - 4°C (e.g. ice bath, cooling blocks).
+They must be DNase-free, DNA-free, sterile and shall not absorb proteins or DNA. - In order to avoid contamination, filter pipette tips protected against aerosol shall be used. - Use only powder-free gloves and change them frequently. - All handling steps on reagents used for PCR unless specified otherwise will preferably be carried out at 0 - 4°C (e.g. ice bath, cooling blocks).
 Notice however that hot start polymerase can stand for a while at room temperature. - In order to avoid repeated freeze/thaw cycles aliquots of reagents should be prepared.